openmc-dev/openmc/docs/source/io_formats/settings.rst

   .. note:: You should only use the openmc::prn() random number generator

-In order to build your external source you need the following CMakeLists.txt file
+In order to build your external source, you will need to link it against the OpenMC shared library.
+This can be done by writing a CMakeLists.txt file:

 .. code-block:: cmake